5vver/WebVuln-Analyzer/README.md

 # WebVuln Analyzer

 WebVuln_Analyzer is a tool for web-application security investigation that combines open source penetration tools, such as: [sqlmap](https://github.com/sqlmapproject/sqlmap), [XSStrike](https://github.com/s0md3v/XSStrike) and [See-SURF](https://github.com/In3tinct/See-SURF).
 Provides a clear, laconic interface that enhances your interaction with the application.
 Includes flexible configurable options for each attack vector.
 The intuitive design offers ease-of-use usage.
-It also presents detailed results based on thorough scans of web applications, highlighting the seriousness of detected vulnerabilities and providing actionable recommendations (kind of).
+It also presents detailed results based on thorough scans of web applications, highlighting the seriousness of detected vulnerabilities and providing actionable recommendations.

 Screenshots
 ----